Opinion | The Senate accidentally agreed to move our clocks forward. Blame Putin.

 Senate Republicans might turn back time to March 10, when 31 of them voted against the spending bill, which included $13.6 billion for Ukraine.
 After opposing that funding, they’re now demanding that President Biden spend more to keep Ukraine armed.

-Then again, Republicans might all want to turn back time further, to 2019, when they lined up against Ukraine and its president, Volodymyr Zelensky, during President Trump’s impeachment over suspending Ukraine’s military aid.
+Then again, Republicans might all want to turn back time further, to 2019, when they lined up against Ukraine and its president, Volodymyr Zelensky, during President Donald Trump’s impeachment over suspending Ukraine’s military aid.
 That’s when Senate Republicans Richard Burr (N.C.), John Neely Kennedy (La.), John Cornyn (Tex.), John Barrasso (Wyo.) and others embraced the Russian propaganda claiming Ukraine interfered in U.S. elections.
-The top Republican on the House intelligence committee, who had been warned he was echoing Kremlin propaganda, replied: “President Trump had good reason to be wary of Ukrainian election meddling against his campaign and of widespread corruption in that country.”
+The top Republican on the House Intelligence Committee, who had been warned he was echoing Kremlin propaganda, replied: “President Trump had good reason to be wary of Ukrainian election meddling against his campaign and of widespread corruption in that country.”

 Instead, the Senate decrees that the clocks should move forward, a move Sen. Tommy Tuberville (R-Ala.), a supporter of the sneaky change, claims would result in “more sunshine.”
 The former football coach apparently believes the Senate time-change bill altered the rotation of the Earth — by unanimous consent.